ansible-collections/servicenow.itsm/docs/servicenow.itsm.change_request_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>The extent to which resolution of an incident can bear delay.</div>
+                        <div>The extent to which resolution of an change request can bear delay.</div>
                 </td>
             </tr>
     </table>